African Solidarity Fund: Regional and international partners

 Since 1996, the ASF has worked closely with the West African Development Bank (BOAD).
 Their cooperation agreement was renewed in November 2013.
 As part of this agreement, the ASF provided both guarantees and interest rate subsidies for several loans.
 This permitted the BOAD to increase the volume of loans that it provides to investors in the West African region.

 In July 2018, the ASF signed a partnership agreement with the French Public Investment Bank Bpifrance.
 The general objective of this partnership is to promote the development of the private sector and the commercial public sector in ASF member countries.
 Bpifrance wants to thereby strengthen the capacities of the ASF to better meet the needs of investors in its areas of intervention.

 On 25 January 2020, the ASF signed a partnership agreement with the Development Bank of the Central African States (BDEAC).
 This agreement was signed with a view to increasing the financing of public and private investments in ASF member states.
 For the ASF, this implied a substantial increase of ASF interventions in the Central African region.
 In a follow up to this partnership agreement, the BDEAC, ASF and the Gabonese company SERUS Investments SA convened on 6 September 2021 in Niamey, Niger, to sign a guarantee agreement facilitating the construction of a major business and hotel complex in Moanda, Gabon.
 ASF agreed to guarantee 60% of the proposed investment loan, amounting to the equivalent of about US$2.74 million.

 On 21 December 2023, Moussa Faki Mahamat, President of the African Union Commission, received the credentials of Mr. Abdourahmane Diallo, Managing Director of the African Solidarity Fund, as observer to the African Union.

 In June 2024, the Director of the ASF announced an increase in the Fund's capital of around USD 286.8 million, thanks to support provided by the Arab Bank for Economic Development in Africa (BADEA).

 Ratings

 The ASF has been the object of numerous independent ratings during the past decade.
+Here are some of the most recent ratings.

-The West Africa Rating Agency (WARA), conducted rating exercises in 2018, 2019, 2020 and 2021.
-In July 2021, WARA assigned an overall rating of AA+ while the outlook was rated positive.
-WARA's rating reports are available online.
+On November 25, 2025, the rating agency GCR Ratings (GCR) affirmed the Fund's long-term issuer rating of AAA(WU) on its regional scale.
+In addition, the short-term issuer rating was affirmed at A1+(WU).
+The outlook is stable.
+According to GCR, ASF's rating is based on the strength of its liquidity profile, the continued improvement in its claims ratio, and the gradual diversification of its shareholding structure.